CamCove-Crichton/Whiskey-d_Away/README.md

 - Then implemented sending a confirmation email to the user when a booking is confirmed
 - I added a form to the tours app, so I can have a place for the admin user to be able to add, view and edit the tour experience offerings on the site, so it does not have to be done from the django admin side of things
 - I then moved onto adding the view, url and template for the add tour form to display in, so the admin can add tour experiences to the database from the site when logged in, instead of using the django admin panel
-- Afterwards I moved onto adding the edit tour view, url and template to allow admin users to be able to view and edit existing tour experiences
+- Afterwards I moved onto adding the edit tour view, url and template to allow admin users to be able to view and edit existing tour experiences, which the admin can do from the tours template or the tour detail template
+- Added in a modal to appear when the admin is trying to delete a Tour Experience, as a bit of defensive programming to ensure the admin has not accidentally clicked the delete button, and then upon clicking the delete button in the modal, the experience is removed from the database, so the administrator can delete experiences from the site when logged in and does not have to go into the django admin panel.
+The admin is able to do this from either the tours template or the tour_detail template

 ### Future Developments